Coburg North

 Coburg North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Coburg North, as per the latest Census, consisted of 75.4% houses and 24.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 62.8% houses and 37.2% other dwellings.
-Home ownership in Coburg North was at 30.7%, similar to Melbourne metro, with mortgaged dwellings at 38.0% and rented dwellings at 31.4%.
+In Coburg North, as per the latest Census, 75.4% of dwellings were houses with the remaining 24.6% being semi-detached, apartments, or other types.
+This differs from Melbourne metro's composition of 62.8% houses and 37.2% other dwellings.
+Home ownership in Coburg North stood at 30.7%, similar to Melbourne metro's figure.
+Mortgaged dwellings constituted 38.0%, with rented properties making up 31.4%.
 The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure in Coburg North was $401, compared to Melbourne metro's $381.
+Median weekly rent in Coburg North was $401, compared to Melbourne metro's $381.
 Nationally, Coburg North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing